 How to avoid uneven cooking in the Air Fryer?

-Do not overload the basket so that there is enough space for the air to go around.
+Do not overload the basket and arrange them into a single layer.
+This way, there is enough space for the air to go around.
 If you have lots to prepare, cook in batches.
 Also, give it a shake in between cooking to rearrange the pieces.

 This dish goes well with meaty dishes of all sorts of textures and flavors.
 Here are some delicious examples of what to include in your meal plan:

 How to Store leftovers?

 - Refrigerate: Place them in an airtight container and put them in the fridge for 3 or 4 days.